 We inspect food premises one to three times a year, depending on the type and variety of foods, amount of food handling, type and number of customers, etc.

 Inspections are unannounced and focus on the requirements of the food premises regulations.
 Inspectors complete follow-up inspections to ensure compliance.
 Repeat violations may result in a written ticket or summons to court.

 We look into all complaints regarding any food facility.
 Inspectors investigate any report of illness associated with a food facility.

 You are encouraged to contact the health unit any time you have a concern.

 Access inspection reports on line anytime at Check it CK.
 You may also access any food inspection report by making a verbal or written request to the C-K Public Health Unit.
 Be aware that this inspection report only comments on the conditions viewed at the time of inspection.
 This report may not reflect the present condition of the food facility.

 You can subscribe to food recall and allergy alerts from the Canadian Food Inspection Agency.
 You receive an email the moment they issue an alert.

 In Good Hands offers an on-line food safety training program that is recognized by the health unit.
-The cost of the on-line course is $25.
+The cost of the course is $30 + tax.
 You must complete the exam at the C-K Public Health Unit to receive the certificate.